marijarin/marijarin_portfolio/README.md

 * 2019-2021 worked as a freelancer copywriter
 * 2021-now has been studying Android development at [Netology](https://netology.ru/programs/android-app)

 While studying I did some projects.
 Android skills practiced in them: Room, Retrofit, Okhttp, Glide, Paging 3, Coroutines, JUnit.

-Here is some of them:
+Here are some of them:
 * Kotlin

 [Social network with notifications](https://github.com/Marijarin/AND-33-homeworks/tree/post-nots)